-Welcome once again to our t-shirt concept design series, based on UK cities.
+Welcome once again to our T-shirt concept design series, based on British cities.
 Each week, we explore different locations and design a related clothing brand.
 So far, we’ve had themes from graffiti right through to inventions, and this week we turn to Liverpool for the next burst of inspiration.

 The 70’s saw the club as a classic stop-off for new and up and coming bands, including the likes of the Kinks.

 Freddie Starr and the Midnighters